Countercyclical capital buffer – a contribution to financial stability

-Banks shall build up and hold a countercyclical capital buffer when financial imbalances are building up or have built up over a period.
-The buffer rate can be reduced in the event of an economic downturn and large bank losses.
+In the event of an economic downturn and large bank losses, the buffer rate can be reduced.
 If the buffer functions as intended, banks will tighten lending to a lesser extent in a downturn.
-This may mitigate possible procyclical effects of banks' lending practice.
-When the buffer is increased in good times, it may also dampen rapid credit growth and restrain the build-up of financial imbalances.
+This may mitigate possible procyclical effects of banks' lending practices.

-The Ministry of Finance shall set the level of the countercyclical capital buffer each quarter.
-Norges Bank has been tasked with drawing up a decision basis and issuing advice on the buffer level to the Ministry of Finance.
-In drawing up the decision basis, Norges Bank and Finanstilsynet (Financial Supervisory Authority of Norway) exchange relevant information and assessments.
-The decision basis is published as part of Norges Bank's Monetary Policy Report with financial stability assessment.
-Advice on the level of the countercyclical capital buffer and a summary of the decision basis are submitted to the Ministry of Finance in connection with the publication of the Report.
-The advice is published when the Ministry of Finance has made its decision.
+The Ministry of Finance is responsible for setting the countercyclical capital buffer rate each quarter.
+Norges Bank has been tasked with preparing a decision basis for and advising the Ministry on the appropriate rate.
+In its work to prepare the decision basis, Norges Bank exchanges relevant information and assessments with Finanstilsynet (Financial Supervisory Authority of Norway).
+The decision basis is published in Norges Bank's Monetary Policy Report with financial stability assessment.
+Norges Bank's advice regarding the countercyclical capital buffer and a summary of the decision basis are submitted to the Ministry of Finance in connection with the publication of the Report.
+The advice is published when the Ministry has made its decision.